-Economics students examine various economic models, trends, and realities and seek to understand the role of economics in the context of the rest of society.
-Students consider how social, political and environmental issues are intertwined with economic activity and how this can structured in a way that will help us live well, while seeking justice, peace, and the integrity of creation.
+Examine various economic models, trends, and realities.
+Understand the role of economics in the context of the rest of society.
+Consider how social, political, and environmental issues are intertwined with economic activity and how this can be structured to help us live well while seeking justice, peace, and the integrity of creation.

 Available as a major

 - 4-year Bachelor of Arts in Politics, History & Economics

 Available as a concentration